Tah1rTheT1ger/VR_Project1_TahirKhadarabad_IMT2022100/README.md

 (Details will be added as the code is provided)

 ## vii.
 How to Run the Code
-Run the Python notebooks.
-Everything is ready inside them.
+Run the Python notebooks, or view the results that are visible from our runs.

+## Contributors
+IMT2022100 - Tahir Khadarabad
+IMT2022505 - Anirudh Pathaneni
+IMT2022545 - Chaitanya Tadikonda